 Career Education 9

-Physical Education 9
+Physical and Health Education 9

 In Science 9, students learn about reproduction (asexual and sexual), basics of chemistry like naming and compounds, dive into the math behind electric circuits and finally learn about sustainability and matter and energy cycles.

 This course is an introduction to French.
 Students will learn the basics of the language, including greetings, essential questions and vocabulary.